 Within the park are several attractions including the Hamilton Military Museum, the Walk of Education, and other tributes to Veterans and the wars in which they served.

-The primarly focal point of the park is “The Wall” — a one-third size replica of Washington DC’s Vietnam Wall memorial, one of several smaller walls that traveled the country beginning in the mid-1990s, and a must-see for service members of every age.
+The primary focal point of the park is “The Wall” — a half-sized replica of Washington DC’s Vietnam Wall memorial, one of several smaller walls that traveled the country beginning in the mid-1990s, and a must-see for service members of every age.

-The Walk of Education, behind to the Wall, is a path made in the shape of a Congressional Medal of Honor.
-Along the path are markers commemorating the 16 conflicts in which the U.S. has been involved since 1775.
+The Walk of Education, located just south of the Wall, is a walkway forming the shape of a Congressional Medal of Honor.
+Along the path are 16 markers commemorating each conflict in which the U.S. has been involved since 1775.

 Two eye-catching murals, located on the exterior of the Hamilton Military Museum, are easily visible from Broadway.
 The first was painted in 2011 as a tribute to the Vietnam conflict, and the other, added in 2012, is a reproduction of the famous WWII image “Raising the Flag at Iwo Jima.”

 The Park hosts several events every year, including a special event every Veterans’ Day Weekend.
 From 2003 to 2017, “The Run for the Wall” brought bikers and veterans together for a motorcycle/poker run, vendors, games, and more.